Probate Q&A Series What initial steps should I take to open an intestate estate administration in the State of North Carolina?

 Collect the certified death certificate, the decedent’s social security number, and information about real property, bank accounts, and other assets.
 Compile contact details for all known heirs.

-4. Prepare and File the Petition for Letters of Administration
+4. Prepare and File the Application for Letters of Administration

-Complete the clerk’s petition form.
+Complete the clerk’s application form.
 Include the decedent’s name, date of death, address, estimated value of assets, and the names and addresses of heirs.
 Attach the death certificate.
-File the petition with the clerk of superior court and pay the required fee.
+File the application with the clerk of superior court and pay the required fee.

 5. Post Bond or Obtain Waiver

-The court usually requires the personal representative to post bond under N.C.
-Gen. Stat. § 28A-12-6.
-Heirs may waive the bond requirement by signing the proper form.
+The clerk may require the personal representative to post bond under N.C.
+Gen. Stat. § 28A-8-1.
+In some circumstances bond may be waived or reduced, but not simply by heirs signing a waiver form.

 6. Provide Notice to Creditors and Heirs

-Within 30 days after the clerk issues Letters of Administration, publish a notice to creditors in a newspaper where the estate has assets.
-Mail notice to known creditors and all heirs.
-This step gives creditors and heirs an opportunity to make claims or raise concerns.
+After the clerk issues Letters of Administration, publish a notice to creditors once a week for four successive weeks and mail notice to known creditors.
+This step gives creditors an opportunity to make claims.

 Key Steps Checklist